NFL DFS picks, Rams-Buccaneers: Daily Fantasy picks for 'Sunday Night Football'

 Top-10 scoring offenses meet on 'Sunday Night Football' when the Los Angeles Rams host the Tampa Bay Buccaneers at SoFi Stadium at 8:20 p.m.
 ET.
 It should be a fertile setting for offense with Los Angeles averaging 27.2 points per game, while Tampa Bay averages 25.2 points.
 The NFL DFS player pool for this showdown slate includes big names like Matthew Stafford, Puka Nacua, Baker Mayfield and Emeka Egbuka.

-Injuries are a factor, especially for Tampa Bay, with Mike Evans (collarbone) and Bucky Irving (shoulder/foot) both out, and Chris Godwin (fibula) listed as questionable.
+Injuries are a factor, especially for Tampa Bay, with Mike Evans (collarbone) and Bucky Irving (shoulder/foot) both out.
+However, Chris Godwin (fibula) is active for the first time since Week 5, though he is expected to be on a snap count.
 How should that impact your NFL DFS lineups?
 Before making any NFL DFS picks for Buccaneers vs. Rams, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 New users can also target the latest Underdog promo code, good for $100 in bonus entries when you play $5 with the promo code CBSSPORTS2 in select states.